hakanonymos/A310LoggerStealer/README.md

     ![c](https://user-images.githubusercontent.com/30985149/107445106-c6c45280-6b76-11eb-8f2f-f27b4a7ebfd6.PNG)

-* Now a second script written in python allows to download and run A310Logger.exe finally it will steal the folder and zip all after send you by discord or telegram ..etc
+* Now a second script written in python allows to :

+      download and run A310Logger.exe finally it will steal the folder and zip all after send you by discord or telegram ..etc every 30 minutes

  ![d](https://user-images.githubusercontent.com/30985149/107445070-b613dc80-6b76-11eb-83df-90641b155774.png)